 - Cast: Will Smith, Matt Damon, Charlize Theron

 |Budget: $80 million||Financed by: DreamWorks; FOX|

 |Domestic Box Office: $30,919,168||Overseas Box Office: $8,540,259|

 In mid 1999, DreamWorks boarded The Legend Of Bagger Vance and would handle domestic distribution.
 Also in 1999, Robert Redford’s production company Wildwood Enterprises landed a financing deal with the European conglomerate Eureka, which agreed to invest $23 million into the $70 million project for rights in Europe.
 Eureka agreed to co-finance on the condition that Robert Redford both direct and star in the movie, but eventually a younger cast was chosen with Matt Damon taking over Redford’s role.
 Following the cast change, Eureka pulled out of the project.
-DreamWorks then partnered with FOX to split the costs, which had risen to $80 million from the addition of both Damon and Will Smith.
+DreamWorks then partnered with FOX to split the costs and the budget for The Legend Of Bagger Vance had risen to $80 million from the addition of both Damon and Will Smith.
 DreamWorks would continue to own US rights and FOX would take international rights.
 Neither studio would share revenue.

 DreamWorks positioned The Legend Of Bagger Vance as an end of the year awards hopeful and dated it for November 3.
 With an A list cast and veteran talent behind the camera, any buzz the movie had was deflated from mixed to poor reviews.
 And for a movie that tried to avoid all controversy by glossing over racism in the 1930s American south, the movie found itself in controversy over that very omission — as well as Will Smith’s magical caddy character, which only existed to give meaning to a white man’s life.